oicar-team12/backend/README.md

 You may also see the OpenAPI specification as JSON at http://localhost:8080/v3/api-docs
 or download it as a YAML file from http://localhost:8080/v3/api-docs.yaml

+## Running tests

+To run both unit and integration tests, use `mvn test` while in the root directory of the project